ISO Auditing

 4. Observation of actual audits by an experienced lead auditor

-It doesn’t matter if training is remote and recorded or live and in-person, but remote and recorded training needs to balanced with an observation of actual audits by an experienced medical device quality system auditor.
+It doesn’t matter if training is remote and recorded or live and in-person, but remote and recorded training needs to be balanced with an observation of actual audits by an experienced medical device quality system auditor.
 “Observation” needs to be defined, but I recommend using a controlled form to document observations.
-Attaching a completed observation form to a copy of auditing notes and a copy of the audit report creates a complete record to demonstrate observation of each audit by a trainee.
+Attached to this form is a completed observation form, a copy of the audit notes, and a copy of the audit report, which creates a complete record to demonstrate the trainee’s observation of each audit.
 Just don’t make your controlled form overly burdensome.
 A single page is fine–as long as it consists of more than yes/no checkboxes.Experienced” also needs to be defined, but I recommend the following combination of qualitative and quantitative experience.
 First, an experienced lead auditor must have documented formal training, but formal training does not need to be third-party training.
 Second, an experienced lead auditor should have completed at least 100 audits.
 One hundred is an arbitrary number, but that number represents more than 1,000 hours of audit preparation, auditing, and report writing.
 Anything less than 1,000 hours is inadequate to be qualified to begin training others.

 5. Documentation